armory/docs-cdaas/content/en/webhooks/overview.md

 **Basic flow**

 The deployment process:
-1. Encounters a webhook call
+1. Encounters a webhook configuration
-1. Calls the external API
+1. Calls the external API, passing the callback URI
 1. Pauses deployment while waiting for the callback
 1. Receives and processes callback
    - Success: deployment proceeds